Discrete Latent Structure in Neural Networks

 \ie, a neural network is used to generate the parameters of an observation distribution and of an approximate posterior; this strategy is known as amortization.

-Key to the success of the VAE is the ``evidence lower bound'' (ELBO) approximation of the objective:

-where $\textsc{KL}$ denotes the Kullback–Leibler divergence, $\Pr(\var{Z} \mid x ; \zparam)$ the approximate posterior and the the sum is replaced with an integration in case of continuous latent variable $\var{Z}$.
-The conditional and approximate posterior distributions are fully specified by the Gibbs distributions

-As such, the reconstruction term of the ELBO is highly similar to the objective \cref{eqn:marginalization}.
-In this text, we focus on deep models with discrete, structures latent variables.
-For a tutorial on latent variable learning with a focus on probabilistic models for language, we refer the reader to the thorough text by \citet{kim-tutorial}.
+In this text, we focus on deep models with discrete, structured latent variables.
+This differs from works that extend the original VAE with richer priors or structured inference networks \citep[amongst others]{johnson2016svae,lin2018variational,pearce2020gpvae,zhao2023rsvae}.
+For a tutorial on latent variable learning with a focus on probabilistic models for language, we refer the reader to the thorough tutorial by \citet{kim-tutorial}.